weip2008/LearnTorch/gru/doc/gru.md

 5. ~~create StockDataset class~~
 6. ~~generate training dataset based on long_list, hold_list and short_list~~
 7. ~~generate testing data based on long_list, hold_list and short_list~~
-8. load StockDataset from a file, plot any slice by given index
+8. ~~load StockDataset from a file, plot any slice by given index~~
 9. put training dataset and testing dataset in one file
-10. normalize each column in df, make sure they have proper weight
+10. ✔️🛠 normalize each column in df, make sure they have proper weight

 ## Create GRU Model
 * [Generate GRU Action Forecast model](../src/gruModel.py)